Ar-Kareem/pdf-mobile-integration/README.md

 ## Start production from image (no clone needed)

-These steps are used to run the web application on any machine with the prerequisite of the machine having `docker/docker-compose` and the user has access to run docker commands.
+These steps are used to run the web application on any machine with the prerequisite of the machine having `docker/docker-compose` ([get docker](https://docs.docker.com/get-docker/) / [get docker compose](https://docs.docker.com/compose/install/)) and the user has access to run docker commands.

 - Get the sample secrets file then follow the instructions inside to setup any required secret environment variables